The Book of The Tel Aviv New Dogma: Paradigm Shift of Art and Aesthetics Theories

 What is Art?

 Many feel they understand Art until they are asked to define it.
 Approaching the definition of Art in the conventional way—where the artists are the creators of artworks and the viewers makes sense of the finished works—has failed to solve this ancient question, which has become more pressing in light of modern technologies.
-But what if the Artist is not the Creator, but the Vewer?
+But what if the Artist is not the Creator, but the Viewer?

 The Tel Aviv New Dogma provides a unifying theory for all Art forms, encompassing all cultures, historical periods, media, and technologies, such as Visual Art, Plastic Art, Literature, High-Tech Art, Theater, Cinema, Television, as well as completely transparent, totally opaque, and purely conceptual Art.